sourcegraph-testing/ce-demo-notebooks/intel-oss-repos.snb.md

 Click in to those symbols, and you'll be able to navigate the code using our [Code Intelligence](https://docs.sourcegraph.com/code_intelligence) functionality.

+Code visibility means it becomes significantly easier to leverage others' code for consistent, secure code across XPUs.

 ## Track licenses:

-Interested in figuring out what licenses your team is using?
+Interested in figuring out what licenses your team is using in order to ensure license compliance for secure, compliant software?
 With our `file:` search to limit searches by file path, it's a piece of cake.
 Simply look at your license files, and go from there.
 For example, you can find every reference to the GPL in your license files:

 ```sourcegraph
 context:global repo:github.com/intel/ file:license gpl patternType:literal